 Within the operational area of the Department, there have been some problems identified.
-Of primary concern are inadequately-sized water mains and a lack of sufficient fire hydrants within areas served by the Ute Water District.
+There are two primary concerns.
+The first is under-sized water mains which do not provide adequate fire protection and a lack of sufficient fire hydrants within areas served by the Ute Water District.
+The second concern is response distances that are too long which impede life support measures in a medical emergency and adequate fire protection for buildings.
 Residents of areas with inadequate water supplies are encouraged to form improvement districts to upgrade the area's fire fighting capabilities.